-Rio Tinto is the Company's largest shareholder, holding 22.4% of the Company's issued and outstanding Common Shares.
+Rio Tinto is the Company's largest shareholder, holding 42.09% of the Company's issued and outstanding Common Shares.
 Within the Company's three most recently completed financial years, and within the current financial year, members of the Rio Tinto Group have been parties to a series of transactions that have materially affected, or could materially affect, the Company.
 See "GENERAL DEVELOPMENT OF THE BUSINESS - Rio Tinto Transactions".
-During the year ended December 31, 2009, the Rio Tinto Group provided engineering-related services to the Company for the Oyu Tolgoi Project on a cost-recovery basis for which the Rio Tinto Group was paid \$8.6 million (2008 - \$4.8 million and 2007 - \$1.3 million).
+During the year ended December 31, 2010, Rio Tinto provided services to the Corporation for the Oyu Tolgoi Project on a cost-recovery basis which amounts to \$23.8 million (2009 - \$8.6 million and 2008 - \$4.8 million).